highcharts-for-python/highcharts-maps/docs/index.rst

 a small portion of Highcharts' rich functionality.

-So I wrote the **Highcharts for Python** toolkit to bridge that gap, and **Highcharts Stock for Python** to provide full support for the `Highcharts Stock <https://www.highcharts.com/products/stock/>`__ library extension.
+So I wrote the **Highcharts for Python** toolkit to bridge that gap, and **Highcharts Maps for Python** to provide full support for the `Highcharts Maps <https://www.highcharts.com/products/maps/>`__ library extension.

-**Highcharts Stock for Python** provides support for the `Highcharts Stock <https://www.highcharts.com/products/stock/>`__ extension, which is designed to provide extensive time series data visualization capabilities optimized for asset (e.g. stock) price data visualization, with extensive technical indicators and robust interactivity.
+**Highcharts Maps for Python** provides support for the `Highcharts Maps <https://www.highcharts.com/products/maps/>`__ extension, which is designed to provide extensive time series data visualization capabilities optimized for :iabbr:`GIS (Geographic Information System)` data visualization, with robust interactivity.
 For ease of use, it also includes the full functionality of **Highcharts for Python** as well.

-Key Highcharts Stock for Python Features
+Key Highcharts Maps for Python Features
 ==============================================

 * **Clean and consistent API**.
 No reliance on "hacky" code, :class:`dict <python:dict>` and JSON serialization, or impossible to maintain / copy-pasted "spaghetti code".
 * **Comprehensive Highcharts support**.
-Every single Highcharts chart type and every single configuration option is supported in **Highcharts Stock for Python**.
-This includes the over 70 data visualization types supported by `Highcharts JS <https://www.highcharts.com/product/highcharts/>`__ and the 50+ technical indicator visualizations available in `Highcharts Stock <https://www.highcharts.com/product/stock/>`__, with full support for the rich JavaScript formatter (JS :term:`callback functions <callback function>`) capabilities that are often needed to get the most out of Highcharts' visualization and interaction capabilities.
+Every single Highcharts chart type and every single configuration option is supported in **Highcharts Maps for Python**.
+This includes the over 70 data visualization types supported by `Highcharts JS <https://www.highcharts.com/product/highcharts/>`__ and the four core map visualizations available in `Highcharts Maps <https://www.highcharts.com/product/maps/>`__, with full support for the rich JavaScript formatter (JS :term:`callback functions <callback function>`) capabilities that are often needed to get the most out of Highcharts' visualization and interaction capabilities.